-- 1. c(T, K) = 2 [Akaike (1969)], which yields what is usually called the AIC criterion; - 2. $c(T, K) = \ln(T)$ [Schwarz (1978)]; - 3. $c(T, K) = 2\delta_T \ln(\ln T)$ where $\limsup{T \to \infty} \delta_T > 1$ [Hannan and Quinn (1979)]; - 4. $c(T, K) = 2 + \frac{2K(K+1)}{T-K-1}$ [Hurvitch and Tsai (1989)], which leads to the AIC_c criterion.
+- 1. 1. c(T, K)=2 (Akaike, 1969), which yields what is usually called the AIC criterion; - 2.
+2. $c(T, K)=\ln(T)$ (Schwarz, 1978); - 3.
+3. $c(T, K)=2 \cdot_T \ln(\ln T)$ where $\limsup{T \ge 1} T > 1$ (Hannan and Quinn, 1979); - 4.
+4. $c(T, K) = 2 + \frac{2K(K+1)}{T-K-1}$ (Hurvitch and Tsai, 1989), which leads to the AIC_c criterion.

-An especially convenient feature of such information criteria is the fact that they can be applied to both regression models [through (3.4)] as well as to various nonlinear models [using (3.3)].
+An especially convenient feature of such information criteria is the fact that they can be applied to both regression models (through (7)) as well as to various nonlinear models (using (6)).

-Other related rules include: (1) criteria based on an estimate of the final prediction error, which try to estimate the mean square prediction error taking into account estimation uncertainty [Akaike (1969, 1970), Mallows (1973), Amemiya (1980)]; (2) the criterion autoregressive transfer (CAT) function proposed by Parzen (1977) for selecting the order of an autoregressive process; (3) Sawa's (1978) Bayesian information criterion (BIC).
+Other related rules include: (a) criteria based on an estimate of the final prediction error, which try to estimate the mean square prediction error taking into account estimation uncertainty (Akaike, 1969; 1970; Mallows, 1973; Amemiya, 1980); (b) the criterion autoregressive transfer (CAT) function proposed by Parzen (1977) for selecting the order of an autoregressive process; (c) Sawa's (1978) Bayesian information criterion (BIC).
 By far, the information criteria are the most widely used in practice.
 Some theoretical (non-)optimality properties have been established.
-In particular, when one of the models compared is the "true" one, it was observed by Shibata (1976) that Akaike's criterion is not consistent, in the sense that it does not select the most parsimonious true model with probability converging to one (as the sample size goes to infinity).
-Instead, even in large samples, it has a high probability of picking a model with "too many parameters".
+In particular, when one of the models compared is the 'true' one, it was observed by Shibata (1976) that Akaike's criterion is not consistent, in the sense that it does not select the most parsimonious true model with probability converging to one (as the sample size goes to infinity).
+Instead, even in large samples it has a high probability of picking a model with 'too many parameters'.
 By contrast, the criterion proposed by Hannan and Quinn (1979) is consistent under fairly general conditions, which also entails that Schwarz's (1978) criterion also leads to consistent model selection.
-On the other hand, the AIC criterion has a different optimality property, in the sense that it tends minimize the one-step expected quadratic forecast error [Shibata (1980)].
+On the other hand, the AIC criterion has a different optimality property, in the sense that it tends to minimize the one-step expected quadratic forecast error (Shibata, 1980).

-On consistency, it is also interesting to observe that consistent model selection rules can be obtained provided each model is tested through a consistent test procedure (against all the other models considered) and the level of the test declines with the sample size at an appropriate rate (which depends on the asymptotic behavior of the test statistic); see Pötscher (1983).
+On consistency, it is also interesting to observe that consistent model selection rules can be obtained provided each model is tested through a consistent test procedure (against all the other models considered) and the level of the test declines with the sample size at an appropriate rate (which depends on the asymptotic behaviour of the test statistic) (see Pötscher, 1983).

-Model selection criteria of the information type have the advantage of being fairly mechanical.
+Model selection criteria of the information have the advantage of being fairly mechanical.
 On the other hand, they can be become quite costly to apply in practice when the number of models considered is large.

-4. Bayesian model selection
+Bayesian model selection

-This posterior probability of each model provides a direct measure of the "plausibility" of each model.
+This posterior probability of each model provides a direct measure of the 'plausibility' of each model.
 In such contexts, the ratio

-$$K{12} = \frac{p(M_1|\mathbf{y})}{p(M_2|\mathbf{y})} \tag{4.2}$$
+$$K{12} = \frac{p(M_1|y)}{p(M_2|y)}$$

-A rational decision rule for selecting between M_1 and M_2 then emerges if we can specify a loss function such as:
+A rational decision rule for selecting between M_1 and M_2 then emerges if we can specify a loss function such as

-$$L(i, j) = \text{cost of choosing } M_j \text{ when } M_i \text{ is true.}$$ (4.3)

-If L(i, i) = 0 for i = 1, 2, expected loss is minimized by choosing M_1 when and M_2 when otherwise.
-In particular, if L(1, 2) = L(2, 1), expected loss is minimized by choosing the model with the highest posterior probability.
+$L(i, j) = \text{cost of choosing } M_i \text{ when } M_i \text{ is true.}$ and M_2 when otherwise.
+In particular, if L(1, 2)=L(2, 1), expected loss is minimized by choosing the model with the highest posterior probability.
 Such rules can be extended to problems where more than two models are compared.